Toric moment mappings and Riemannian structures: Moment polytopes

-An application of this theorem to the subsets of $SU(4)$ coadjoint orbits invariant by the action of a fundamental circle $C_i$ leads to:
+An immediate application of this theorem to the case of $SO(6)$ allows one to visualize the critical values of $\mu_T$.

-\begin{prop}Given a vertex $\alpha$ of the singular polytope of an $SU(4)$-orbit, the intersection of the Weyl group orbit $W_i\alpha\cap W\nu_i$ is given by the set of all vertices staying on the plane passing trough $\alpha$ and orthogonal to $\nu$. \end{prop}
+\begin{prop}Given a vertex $\alpha$ of the moment polytope $\Delta$ of an $SO(6)$-coadjoint orbit, the image by $\mu_T$ of the symplectic manifold $F_i\alpha$ consists of the intersection of $\Delta$ with the plane orthogonal to $\la_i$, which passes through $\alpha$. \end{prop}